-- Apply for and be granted admission to graduate study.
+Apply for and be granted admission to graduate study.
 Provide official degree-posted transcripts showing successful completion of an undergraduate degree (and graduate degree when applicable) from a regionally accredited institution in the United States or the foreign equivalent.
-All materials submitted in connection with application for admission become the property of Lewis & Clark. - 2.
-Design a formal study program.
+All materials submitted in connection with application for admission become the property of Lewis & Clark.

+- 2. Design a formal study program.
 Students must design a formal program of study with a graduate advisor soon after being admitted to degree status and before registering for further coursework. - 3.
 Maintain ongoing contact with an advisor.
 Students should continue to consult their advisor throughout their program. - 4.
 Complete the approved course of study.
 Programs of study for master's and educational specialist degrees must be completed within five years of matriculation.
 Students in the doctoral program have a maximum of six years from the date of admission or three years from Advancement to Candidacy to complete their program. - Apply for degree.
-Students must complete the degree application according to the schedule outlined in the Applying for Degree Candidacy section of this catalog.
+Students must complete the degree application according to the schedule outlined in the Graduation section (https://docs.lclark.edu/graduate/policyprocedures/registration/ degree\candidacy/) of this catalog.
 Degree applications are completed online using WebAdvisor.